-- Free for landlords and free for tenants if they opt for ACH payments (bank transfer) – paying with a debit/credit card will include a processing fee
+- It is free for landlords and free for tenants if they opt for ACH payments (bank transfer) – paying with a debit or credit card will include a processing fee.

-- Keep all of your financial records in one place
+- You can keep all of your financial records in one place.

 How to Collect Rent Online

 Suppose you’ve decided to switch your rent collection method over to an online property management system like TurboTenant.
 In that case, it’s very easy to get started, so you can see the rent rolling in on time every month.
 If you already have a landlord account, you can quickly begin accepting rent payments.
 Here is our complete guide on how to collect rent online through TurboTenant.

 With TurboTenant’s rent payment system, setup takes less than five minutes once you answer verification questions and securely connect your bank account information so payments can be directly deposited.
 You’ll be able to see the status of the charges you send out in one place, and you’ll be notified once your renter pays or if they are late on their payments.
 Managing rent payments through TurboTenant also allows you to keep the important payment information, receipts, and documents all in one place in your account so you can easily reference or double-check payments in case a situation arises.
 Finally, we saved the best for last – collecting rent online is free for landlords and will save you time.